-The first picture on the left is an example of the first coat of Solid-Color Stain being applied.
+The first picture below on the left is an example of the first coat of Solid-Color Stain being applied.
 The second picture on the right is of a deck done in Solid-Color Stain in two colors.
 Two coats have been applied to this deck already.

 Replacement boards, railings, and pergola joists

-However, whether you use a toner, sealer, stain, or coating, never apply the product to the underside of your deck.
+Whether you use a toner, sealer, stain, or coating, never apply the product to the underside of your deck.
 This is how the deck breathes and dries.
 We recently treated a deck that had rotted right through after only two years because someone stained the underside of the deck, and the moisture had no way to escape.
 It rotted the deck to ruin.